-Cabbage is a healthy vegetable packed with beneficial vitamins and minerals and is a great addition to a healthy, well-rounded diet—for humans.
+Cabbage is a healthy vegetable packed with beneficial vitamins and minerals and is a great addition to a healthy, well-rounded diet—for humans, anyway.
 If you enjoy cabbage and usually have it around in your kitchen, you may be wondering if the same health benefits can be gained by your Bearded Dragon.

 In this article, we weigh the potential benefits and concerns and see if cabbage is a vegetable worth adding to your lizard’s diet.
 Let’s dive in!

-Not only is cabbage safe for Bearded Dragons, but it also has a host of nutritional benefits, making it a great vegetable to add to your lizard’s diet.
-Four types of cabbage are primarily used in the West: red cabbage, green cabbage, Savoy, and Napa.
+Not only is cabbage safe for Bearded Dragons, but it also has a host of nutritional benefits for them, making it a great vegetable to add to your lizard’s diet.
+Four types of cabbage are primarily used: red, green, Savoy, and napa.
 Each has its own unique nutritional composition and benefits.

-Among the four main cabbage varieties, red cabbage is the most nutritious and best option to feed to your reptile.
-Red cabbage is low in sugar and low in fat, and it has loads of fiber to promote healthy digestion.
+Among the four main cabbage varieties, red cabbage is the most nutritious and best option to feed your reptile.
+It’s low in sugar and low in fat, and it has loads of fiber to promote healthy digestion.
 It is also high in vitamin C for immune health, vitamin K for healthy blood and tissue, and vitamin A for vision health, as well as potassium, manganese, and magnesium.

-Green cabbage is also a safe and healthy option for your lizard and is packed with beneficial nutrients, albeit slightly less than red cabbage.
-It is also low in sugar and fats, high in fiber, and high in vitamin C. It should be noted that while all cabbage varieties contain goitrogens, which are known to interfere with proper thyroid function in large amounts, green cabbage contains the highest amount and should only be given sparingly.
+Green cabbage is a safe and healthy option for your lizard and is packed with beneficial nutrients, albeit slightly less than red cabbage.
+It is also low in sugar and fats, high in fiber, and high in vitamin C. It should be noted that while all cabbage varieties contain goitrogens, which are known to interfere with proper thyroid function in large amounts, green cabbage contains the highest amount, so it should only be given sparingly.

 Savoy cabbage is similar in appearance to green cabbage but has wrinkly leaves and is milder in flavor.
 Savoy contains higher amounts of both fiber and protein than green cabbage but has less vitamin C and K. Savoy is fairly acidic and may cause gastric upset in Dragons in high amounts.
 It also has high amounts of vitamin A, which can put Dragons at risk for vitamin A toxicity if they are already on vitamin A supplements.
 While small amounts of Savoy cabbage are fine, red cabbage is a far better option.

-Also known as Chinese cabbage, Napa cabbage has thinner, more lettuce-like leaves than the other varieties, with a sweeter taste and milder flavor.
-Napa also has essential vitamins like vitamin A, C, and K, as well as high amounts of fiber and calcium.
+Also known as Chinese cabbage, napa cabbage has thinner, more lettuce-like leaves than the other varieties, along with a sweeter taste and milder flavor.
+In addition, Napa has essential vitamins like vitamins A, C, and K, as well as high amounts of fiber and calcium.
 It is great to give your lizard in moderation, but it does contain fairly high amounts of goitrogens and should be given sparingly.

 All four varieties of cabbage contain high amounts of water and loads of fiber and antioxidants and are low in sugar, making cabbage a healthy and safe snack to feed your Dragon.

-Lastly, be sure to wash any cabbage that you give to your Dragon thoroughly and opt for organic products whenever possible.
+Lastly, be sure to wash any cabbage that you give to your Dragon thoroughly.

 Give them a small piece at first, and then wait a day or two to make sure they don’t have any reactions.
 If all is well and your Dragon enjoys it, you can give them a small piece once or twice per week.
-While giving them more is probably safe, it’s best to stick to smaller amounts just to be sure.
+While giving them more is probably fine, it’s best to stick to smaller amounts just to be safe.